alanng10/Country/Docue/Certain/a.md

 Country is un compete in outer for CERTAIN EXFORM.

+Country is un greed in outer for CERTAIN EXFORM.

 Country done GAIN SHARE for CERTAIN EXFORM.

 Country done GAIN SHARE for CERTAIN EXFORM AVAIL.